faylward/ncldv_markersearch/README.md

 ### Examples

-To get the best hits to the markers A32,mcp,SFII,PolB,VLTF3, using 4 threads.
+To get the best hits to the default marker set using 4 threads.
 >python ncldv_markersearch.py -i test_input -n test_run -t 4

 To get all hits, including "secondary hits", or second-best hits: